-In addition, in the event of termination without cause, for good reason, or due to death or disability of each of Dr. Walker, Mr. Ruffo or Ms. Ali-Jackson on or within three months prior to, or within 12 months following, a change of control, he or she will be entitled to (i) continuation of his or her base salary for an additional 12 months for Dr. Walker and six months for Mr. Ruffo or Ms. Ali-Jackson following the end of the initial severance period, (ii) up to six additional months of paid COBRA premiums (or until he or she receives substantially equivalent coverage in connection with new employment, if earlier) and (iii) if the termination occurs on or within three months prior to the change of control, all of his or her unvested stock options and other equity awards outstanding on the effective date of termination will become fully vested on the change of control, provided that any surviving corporation or acquiring corporation assumes his or her stock options or other equity awards, as applicable, or substitutes similar stock options or equity awards for his or her stock options or equity awards, as applicable, in accordance with the terms of the applicable equity incentive plans, all unvested stock options and other equity awards outstanding on the effective date of termination will become fully vested on the date of termination.
+- continued payment of then-current base salary for a period of 24 months following termination for Dr. Walker and for a period of 15 months following termination for Mr. Ruffo and Ms. Ali-Jackson, in each case payable in accordance with our normal payroll practices; - a lump-sum payment of any approved but unpaid bonuses or portion thereof for the preceding year or the year of termination; - a direct payment by the Company to the applicable healthcare provider of 100% of the medical, vision and dental coverage premiums to maintain any COBRA coverage for which he or she is eligible and has appropriately elected through the earlier of (i) 18 months following termination for Dr. Walker and 15 months following termination for Mr. Ruffo and Ms. Ali-Jackson and (ii) the date he or she becomes eligible for substantially equivalent coverage in connection with new employment; and - if the termination occurs on or within three months prior to the Change of Control, all of his or her unvested stock options and other equity awards outstanding on the effective date of termination would become fully vested on the effective date of the Change of Control, or if the termination occurs within 12 months following the effective date of the Change of Control (provided that any surviving corporation or acquiring corporation assumes his or her stock options or other equity awards, as applicable, or substitutes similar stock options or equity awards for his or her stock options or equity awards, as applicable, in accordance with the terms of the applicable equity incentive plans), all unvested stock options and other equity awards outstanding on the effective date of termination would become fully vested on the date of termination.